M-arcus/cloudron-docs/docs/documentation/apps.md

 <img src="/img/app-configure-group-acl.png" class="shadow">
 </center>

-* `Every Cloudron user` - Any user in your Cloudron can access the app.
+* `Every Cloudron user` - Any user in the Cloudron can access the app.
 * `Restrict to groups` - Only users in the groups can access the app.

 ## Indexing by search engines (robots.txt)